zie87/zie87.github.io/_posts/2023-08-05-function-ref.md

 ```
 {: .nolineno}

-To support all four specializations independend form each other would be a lot
+Supporting all four specializations independently would be a lot
 of effort.
 So we need to align the implementation effort.
 We have multiple
 possibilities to do so[^4]:
 1. inherit from a common base class